Prestige Offer Through July 19

 Wine rated (2023 guide) 100/100

 Magnificent aromas of black plums and violets.
-Orange zest as well.
-A hint of crushed stone, bark, stems, iron shavings.
-Full-bodied, but very tight and compact.
-The tannins are very present, giving it great structure, but they are polished and well-integrated.
-Needs years to show its full potential.
+Hints of orange zest as well.
+A touch of crushed stone, bark, stems, and iron shavings.
+Full-bodied, yet very tight and compact.
+The tannins are very pronounced, giving it great structure, but they are polished and seamlessly integrated.
+It will need years to reveal its full grandeur.
 Incredibly polished and structured.
 More structured than the 2019.
-Try after 2030 and beyond.
+Best enjoyed after 2030 and beyond.

 Yves Beck